-London-born Prunella Clough (1919-99) was known for her exploration of urban life, particularly of the working classes.
-Her relationship with abstraction grew stronger as she grew older, and her sombre palette and stylized imagery made a sincere, engaging and invaluable contribution to twentieth-century British painting, drawing, collage and printmaking.
+London-born Clough (1919-99) was known for her exploration of urban life, particularly of the working classes.
+Her relationship with abstraction grew stronger as she grew older, and her sombre palette and stylized imagery made a sincere, engaging, and invaluable contribution to 20th century British painting, drawing, collage, and printmaking.

-The Serpentine exhibition of 1976 concentrated on Clough’s most recent pieces with thirty works displayed from the previous five years.
+The Serpentine exhibition of 1976 concentrated on Clough’s most recent pieces, with 30 works displayed from the previous five years.